 The Smart Schools Bond Act was passed as part of the Enacted 2014-2015 State Budget.
 The Smart Schools Bond Act authorizes the issuance of \$2 billion of general obligation bonds by the State to finance improved educational technology and infrastructure to enhance learning and opportunity for students throughout the State.
-The District's estimated total allocation was \$216,733 of which \$103,830 has been used to date.
+The District's estimated total allocation is \$2,900,702.

 The District cannot predict at this time whether there will be any reductions in and/or delays in the receipt of State aid during the remainder of the current fiscal year.
 The District believes that it would mitigate the impact of any delays or the reduction in State aid by reducing expenditures, increasing revenues, appropriating other available funds on hand, and/or by any combination of the foregoing.
-(See also "Market Factors Affecting Financings of the State and School Districts of the State").
+(See also "Risk Factors").